Infertility causes and treatment

 Common tests for women include a pelvic exam, ultrasound to check the ovaries and uterus and blood test to check hormone levels.
 A hysterosalpingogram (HSG) can show whether the fallopian tubes are open or closed.
 Men will likely have a semen analysis and blood test.9

-- Fertility medications
+Fertility medications and surgery

-- Donor options, like donor sperm, donor egg or donor embryo.12
+- Donor options, like donor sperm, donor egg or donor embryo12

-- Gestational or host surrogacy, in which one intended parent is related to the child.13
+- Gestational or host surrogacy, in which one intended parent is related to the child13

 Psychological impact of infertility

-Infertility doesn’t just affect couples in a physical way, it may also cause emotional pain.
-There are high highs and low lows.
-It’s not uncommon to experience anxiety or depression during this time in your life, particularly when others announce a pregnancy.
-Remember, another person’s ability to get pregnant may not necessarily take away from your own.
-The process of trying to conceive may become all-consuming — with baby thoughts on your mind all the time.
-This stress may take a toll.
 Lean on friends and family, join a support group or find a professional to help you process your feelings and cope with emotions while experiencing fertility treatment (and try to be patient when people offer up the well-meaning advice to “stop thinking about it”).
 If you may feel emotionally and physically spent, your relationship may be suffering or you may be having trouble sleeping, you may want to consider talking to your doctor about possibly taking a short break from the demands of appointments, tests and treatments.